krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 description { user text }
 ```

-When you're working in Python, you may store the values you want to *insert* in a variable (or take them in as user input).
+When you're working in Python, you may store the values you want to *insert* in a variable (or take them in as user inputs).
 Let's take a look.

 ##### Step 1